albertosottile/darkdetect/README.md

 1. On macOS, detection of the dark menu bar and dock option (available from macOS 10.10) is not supported.
 1. On macOS, using the listener API in a bundled app where `sys.executable` is not a python interpreter (such as pyinstaller builds), is not supported.
 1. On Windows, the after `Listener.stop(None)` is not supported as it may not die until another theme change is detected.
-Future invcations of `callback` will not be made, but the listener itself will persist.
+Future invocations of `callback` will not be made, but the listener itself will persist.

 ## Notes